 Dry eyes occur when your tears aren't able to provide adequate moisture for your eyes.
 Tears can be inadequate for many reasons.
 For example, dry eyes may occur if you don't produce enough tears or if you produce poor-quality tears.

 Dry eyes feel uncomfortable.
 If you have dry eyes, your eyes may sting or burn.
-You may experience dry eyes in certain situations, such as on an airplane, in an air-conditioned room or after looking at a computer screen for a few hours.
+You may experience dry eyes in certain situations, such as on an airplane, in an air-conditioned room, while riding a bike, or after looking at a computer screen for a few hours.

-Dry eyes treatments may make you more comfortable.
-Dry eyes treatments can include lifestyle changes and eyedrops.
-For more serious cases of dry eyes, surgery may be an option.
+Treatments for dry eyes may make you more comfortable.
+These treatments can include lifestyle changes and eyedrops.
+For more-serious cases of dry eyes, surgery may be an option.

-Signs and symptoms of dry eyes, which usually affect both eyes, may include:
+Signs and symptoms, which usually affect both eyes, may include:

 When to see a doctor

 Dry eyes are caused by a lack of adequate tears.
-Your tears are a complex mixture of water, fatty oils, proteins and electrolytes.
+Your tears are a complex mixture of water, fatty oils, and mucus.
 This mixture helps make the surface of your eyes smooth and clear, and it helps protect your eyes from infection.